 Park Aide and Park Technician.
 U.S. National Park Service.
 Everglades National Park.
 Homestead, Florida.
 Summers, 1980-1982.
 Participated in revegetation efforts in an abandoned agricultural area inside Everglades National Park.
 Participated in 10+ prescribed burns totaling 8,000 acres as crew member, firing crew member, equipment operator and fire behavior officer assistant.
 Assisted in aerial vegetation and wildlife surveys, fire mapping, planning and demarcation of nature trails, equipment maintenance, and collection of weather data.

 Horticulturist and Manager.
 Gann's Tropical Greenery and Natives.
 Miami, Florida.
 Part time, 1975-1979; 1984.
-Duties included basic propagation, cultivation, and fertilization of nursery plants, management of native plant division, supervision of employees, sales, and initiation of new species into production.
-Also responsible for removal of exotic plant species from 2.5 acre rockland hammock restoration site.
+While still in grade school, learned basic propagation, cultivation, and fertilization of nursery plants, followed by management of native plant division, supervision of employees, sales, and initiation of new species into production.
+Also, responsible for removal of invasive plant species from sub-tropical forest restoration site.

 - Lead Principal Investigator, Floristic Inventory of South Florida.
 The Institute for Regional Conservation.
 1994-present.

 - Lead Organizer, International Standards For the Practice of Ecological Restoration.
 Society for Ecological Restoration + Institute for Regional Conservation.
 2017-present.

 - Lead Principal Investigator, Rare Plant Monitoring and Restoration on Long Pine Key, Everglades National Park.
 The Institute for Regional Conservation in collaboration with the National Park Service and funded by the Critical Ecosystems Study Initiative (CESI).
 2003-2008.